 I am sitting on a wooden bench, by the red-brick wall of a small Elizabethan palace.
-I am leaning against the arm-rest.
-My legs, stretched out before me, take up two thirds of the seat, and my bare toes are wriggling with the pleasure of sunshine.
-Behind the bench, a few sprigs of lavender nod to the breeze, and express their soothing fragrance.
+My back against the arm-rest, my legs stretched out before me, bare toes wriggling with the pleasure of sunshine.
+Behind the bench, a few sprigs of lavender nod to the breeze, giving off a delicate fragrance.
 The self-satisfied gurgle of the Tudor courtyard fountain is caressing my soul.
 Somewhere in the vicinity, a crow is cawing.
-I sense mockery in his or her tone.
-On my lap, is my usual A4 spiral notebook; in my hand, my usual fountain pen.
+I sense mockery in its tone.
+On my lap, my usual A4 spiral notebook; in my hand, my usual fountain pen.

 A gentleman and his wife stop to ask me directions for the café in the park.
 Before I have a chance to point, he exclaims, “Oh, my goodness – you’re writing!
 And with a proper pen!
 It’s ages since I’ve seen anyone do that.
 I’m impressed!”